Peruvian Whistles

 What are Peruvian Whistles?

 For over two thousand years, double chambered whistles were a part of Andean civilization.
-In Peru, the Spanish conquest of 1532 sent the whistles underground.

 The whistles we use are reproductions of original artifacts used around 1000AD by Chimu Indians of what is now Peru.

-Here is an article from the Walters Art Museum that speaks to the journey whistling vessels made from being considered simple utilitarian objects to being sacred tools for traveling between worlds.
+Here is an article from the Walters Art Museum that speaks to the journey whistling vessels made from being considered simple utilitarian objects to being considered sacred tools for traveling between worlds.

 Daniel Statnekov, maker of the whistles we use in group, is referenced in this article.
 His book, Animated Earth, speaks to his journey with the whistles and role in having them reclassified as entheogenic sound tools.